godwnwaswa/DrissChain/README.md

 ## Smart contracts

-Smart contract is still a fairly new feature in DrissChain.
+Smart contract is still a fairly new feature in Drisschain.
 It is only a proof of concept currently and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a small language I have created called `drisscript`.

 Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.
 The language is also really limited and far from ready.

 ## Economy

-Note that this is an experimental project which is still under development, and an agreed DrissChain network hasn't been formed yet, so this section is mainly just for fun.
+Note that this is an experimental project which is still under development, and an agreed Drisschain network hasn't been formed yet, so this section is mainly just for fun.

 ### Units